-BA Classical Studies and Theology
+BA Classical Civilisation and Theology

-A Joint Honours programme in Classical studies and Theology offers students the opportunity to study an innovative inter-disciplinary course that marries two popular humanities subjects.
+A Joint Honours programme in Classical Civilisation and Theology offers students the opportunity to study an innovative inter-disciplinary course that marries two popular humanities subjects.
 Students will be able to shape their own degree path by selecting topics from both subject areas.

-The Classical Studies part of the programme will offer students the opportunity to explore their interest in the cultures, literatures and languages of the ancient world, then this is the programme for you.
+The Classical Civilisation part of the programme will offer students the opportunity to explore their interest in the cultures, literatures and languages of the ancient world, then this is the programme for you.
 A degree in Classical Studies gives you the opportunity to study a wide range of modules from mythology to religion and all genres of ancient literature, such as epic, tragedy, comedy and satire.
 Modules exploring the influence of the ancient world on modern popular culture, such as film and literature, are also available.
 Study of ancient language is an option but not compulsory.
 In the first year, modules can be taken on a wide range of periods and themes; in the second and third years, the School offers specialised modules on all aspects of Greco-Roman literature and culture so that you can gain in-depth knowledge in areas of particular interest to you.

 With Theology students will be able to the study of the major questions of life – Where do we come from?
 Why are we here?
 Where are we going?
 Why do bad things happen? – which are considered from the perspective of the Judeo-Christian traditions.
 This scheme will explore the sacred writings of Judaism and Christianity, as well as the teaching, practices and social impact of Christianity.
 Students will have the opportunity to study these religious traditions from historical and contemporary perspectives, building on staff specialism in biblical studies, church history, systematic theology, and religion in the modern world.

 - Perspectives on Living Religions